It’s that time of the year again when thoughts turn to how to get better at business.

 The combination of the environment we find ourselves in and our beliefs can unexpectedly trigger negative behaviours.
 Sometimes we are not even aware of these negative behaviours.

 However, Marshal Goldsmith skilfully illustrates how they undermine relationships.
 In so doing, they also prevent us from getting the business results that we are working towards.

 Identifying what triggers us both negatively and positively can make the difference between success and failure.

-Work on yourself to get better at business
+Work on yourself to get better at business leadership

 Of course, reading books – even ones as good as these – only gets you so far.